oplatek/oplatek.github.io/index.md

 ## Meet Ondra, Ondřej, oplatek, oplatk.
 Me :)

-## Let us find out how I can help you with your AI project!
+## How I can help you with your AI project?!

 _Reach out through any channel:_